Think back over your career to the times when you grew the most as a leader.

 Some of those growth spurts likely occurred when you had a new job opportunity or perhaps when you dealt with a crisis or other significant challenge.
-But, according to the Center for Creative Leadership, it’s also important to remember that equally powerful learning experiences can be found in the context of your current job.
+But according to the Center for Creative Leadership, it’s also important to remember that equally powerful learning experiences can be found in the context of your current job.

 Developmental assignments are roles and activities that provide opportunities for you to stretch and grow as a leader.
 They don’t require a major job shift or a move to a new organization.

-Developmental assignments give leaders the opportunity to ignite their ‘growing edge,’ where deeper knowledge is discovered and new capabilities are honed.
+Developmental assignments give leaders the opportunity to ignite their “growing edge,” where deeper knowledge is discovered and new capabilities are honed.
 Without those experiences, leaders continue to rely on a narrow set of skills and limit their career potential.

 - Effective leaders continue to develop their repertoire of skills throughout their careers.
 To be effective in a wide variety of leadership roles and situations, you have to master new competencies.
 Instead of always relying on a limited set of natural capabilities, you must become well-rounded.
 This development of a repertoire of skills is a gradual, continuous process.

-- Number three.
-The more varied the practical experiences, the greater the likelihood of developing a broad repertoire of leadership skills.
-Leaders who continue to focus only on doing the work they are already good at are less likely to broaden their capacity.
+- The more varied the practical experiences, the greater the likelihood of developing a broad repertoire of leadership skills.
+Leaders who continue to focus only on doing the work they’re already good at are less likely to broaden their capacity.
 Leaders who step into new situations that test other abilities continue to develop their skills and successfully take on higher levels of leadership responsibility.